 Technical Skills: Financial Modeling, Sensitivity Analysis, Cell Referencing, Named Ranges and Hotkeys

-Competitions: Private Business Valuation Competition (& Transaction Team Valuation of Businesses in Knoxville Area)
+Competitions: Private Business Valuation Competitions (& Transaction Team Valuation of Businesses in Knoxville Area), and Hedge Fund Competitions

 Grayson Niehaus + Sebastian Soldner